esphome/esphome-docs/components/climate/midea_ac.rst

 ``midea_ac.swing_step`` Action
 ******************************

-This action adjust the louver by one step.
+This action adjust the louver by one step. :doc:`../remote_transmitter` required.

 .. code-block:: yaml